Thrillist Sips: Boro Brew

 Long Island City

 When at last you need a break from IPAs, where will you turn?
 (Never gonna happen, you say?
 Expand your horizons, dude.)
 Transmitter Brewing, tucked beneath the ever-scenic Pulaski Bridge, is New York’s premier destination for farmhouse ales.
 Beers are poured out of bottles rather than taps, so you can get your bad and boujee on, too.
-Old MacDonald would lose his shit.
+Old MacDonald would lose his mind.

 Best Brew: S4 Classic French Saison, extra bubbly with delicate citrus and subtle pepper notes; $18 for a four-pack to go or $8 for a pint